 - Now is the time to get serious if you are considering a fall vegetable garden.
-OSU Fact Sheet HLA-6009 Fall Gardening provides helpful information on this under-utilized possibility for gardeners in our part of the country.
+OSU Fact Sheet #6009 Fall Gardening (PDF / Mobile) provides helpful information on this under-utilized possibility for gardeners in our part of the country.
 Growers using minimal materials and supplies as temporary covers are reporting extending the fall growing season by an average of 30 days.
 The same principles are also allowing gardeners to start their spring gardeners well in advance of our normal spring planting dates.

 - As summer advances and the rains diminish, look for potential water leaks or inconsistencies in your irrigation patterns and correct as needed.
 Also remember to shut the system down for a few days when we get those bonus summer rains.

 - If you have not already done so, adjust the mowing height of your cool season turfgrass (such as tall fescue) upwards.
 About 3” will help it hang on through the summer heat.
+Yellow or brown areas may very well indicate brown patch disease which will be made worse with excessive water.
+Check the soil moisture before assuming it needs more water.
 Do not fertilizer it until this fall.

 - Manage your bermudagrass lawn growth with fertilizer management.
 Let grass clipping volume help you determine nitrogen needs.
 If you are mowing weekly and excess clippings are building up, consider reducing your fertilizer rates.